What this sample shows

 - The downward-trend snapshot is a caution flag, not a forecast.
 A point-in-time snapshot of awards at the tightest cyber scope showed a statistically significant decreasing value trend.
 Because it rests on a snapshot rather than a true period-by-period series, it is carried as a directional caution — a reason to build a real quarterly trajectory before forecasting — not as a finding that the category is shrinking.
 Closing it: a genuine quarter-over-quarter aggregation per agency.

-This is a public sample of a federal-spend read at the Federal Spend Pipeline tier, authored to the half of the pipeline that resolved.
-The natural next step is a completion engagement that recovers the active-solicitation and recipient-ranking legs, isolates the pure zero-trust slice from the surrounding IT-services envelope, and builds a clean quarter-over-quarter trajectory so the bid pipeline is sized on a complete picture.
+This is a public sample of a federal-spend read at the Federal Spend Pipeline tier, reading the contract record across three lenses that all point the same way.
+The natural next step is a deepening engagement that isolates the pure zero-trust slice from the surrounding IT-services envelope, builds a clean quarter-over-quarter trajectory per agency, and converts the disclosure signal into a recent-period prime-contractor cohort so the bid pipeline is sized with full confidence.
 To commission it, reach the ForIntel desk directly at forintel@foragentis.com or scope an engagement at foragentis.com/forintel#order.

 This is a public sample of a ForIntel Federal Spend Pipeline deliverable, published by Foragentis to demonstrate the method.
-It is a federal-spend read of the civilian zero-trust / cybersecurity buy, built only from the contract-obligation legs that resolved (the per-agency top-obligation pulls for DHS, VA and GSA, plus a cross-agency leg) and a public-company disclosure-signal corroboration.
-There is no private buyer to redact: the agencies, integrators and obligation figures are public and are preserved in full.
-Half the federal-spend legs returned empty (active-award, recipient-ranking and concentration pulls); the findings rest only on the resolved legs and are not extrapolated to the empty ones.
-The resolved obligations sit in a federal IT-services envelope that is broader than zero-trust alone, so the dollars size the market within which zero-trust is procured, not a zero-trust-only ledger.
+It is a federal-spend read of the civilian zero-trust / cybersecurity buy, built from the federal contract record (per-agency obligation pulls for DHS, VA and GSA, the active-award pipeline per agency, and a cross-agency incumbent ranking) and a public-company disclosure-signal corroboration.
+There is no private buyer to redact: the agencies, integrators and contract figures are public and are preserved in full.
+The report reads two distinct dollar lenses kept separate — committed obligations and total contract-award value (lifetime ceilings) — which are never summed or compared dollar-for-dollar.
+The contract record sits in a federal IT-services envelope that is broader than zero-trust alone (and, at VA, includes community-care health-plan work), so the dollars size the market within which zero-trust is procured, not a zero-trust-only ledger.
 The disclosure signal is a directional, partial corroboration, not a quantified growth rate; a point-in-time snapshot showed a downward value trend that is a caution flag, not a forecast.
-Dollar figures are the leading edge of the resolved awards, not a complete federal census.